This article was updated in August 2024

 Why Use Value-Based Bidding?

-Value-based bidding offers one big benefit over bid strategies that optimize towards target acquisition costs or maximizing raw conversions: They let you prioritize your budget based on the true value of each customer, rather than the average value of all customers.
+Value-based bidding offers one big benefit over bid strategies that optimize towards target acquisition costs or maximize raw conversions: They let you prioritize your budget based on the true value of each customer, rather than the average value of all customers.

-This means that users who share the qualities of high value customers will be pursued more aggressively, while those who share the qualities of low value prospects will have less budget directed their way.
+This means that users who share the qualities of high-value customers will be pursued more aggressively, while those who share the qualities of low-value prospects will have less budget directed their way.

 If you manage a B2B or subscription business, you know that not all prospects or clients are equal.
 Value-based bidding lets you treat them that way!